studyathome-internationally/rehabilitationstechnik/docs/chapter2.md

 The ICF replaces the term _disability_ by _activities_, i.e. also by the restriction of activities.

-## Handicap – (Social) Impairment
+## Handicap – (Social Disadvantage)

 This is the level of disturbance of the social position or role of the person concerned and his or her ability to participate in social life.

-The ICIDH defines social impairment as “a disadvantage for a given individual, resulting from an impairment or a disability, that limits or prevents the fulfilment of role that is normal – depending on age, sex, and social and culture factors – for the individual.”
+The ICIDH defines social impairment as “a disadvantage for a given individual, resulting from an impairment or a disability, that limits or prevents the fulfilment of a role that is normal – depending on age, sex, and social and culture factors – for that individual.”

 Instead of the term _handicap_, the ICF uses the term _participation_, i.e. also exclusion from social participation.

 ## Summary

-> “Social impairment (handicap) is therefore not a simple consequence of a physical or psychological damage and the resulting functional limitation, but is the result of the interaction between a disabled person's desire for inclusion and recognition and the attitudes and behavior of his environment.
+> “Social impairment (handicap) is, therefore, not a simple consequence of a physical or psychological damage and the resulting functional limitation, but is the result of the interaction between a disabled person's desire for inclusion and recognition and the attitudes and behavior of his/her environment.
 > It is only through experiences of rejection, distancing, disregard and social exclusion that the whole experience of being disabled arises for the disabled person, namely, also as an experience of being disabled in one's own development and inclusion in society.” [@brockhaus:1994]

 For clarification, the three levels mentioned above are again summarized graphically here.
-As an underlying level (cause of impairment), disease or injury (_disease_) can be included in the scheme (<<fig:levels-of-disability>>).
+As an underlying level (cause of impairment), disease or injury can be included in the scheme (<<fig:levels-of-disability>>).

 Thus, the effect of “disability” depends on many factors.
-The same (health) injury (_impairment_) can thus lead to completely different (social) impairments (_handicaps_).
+The same impairment or disability can thus lead to completely different handicaps (social disadvantages).
 Accordingly, the WHO formulates: “The situation people find themselves in may determine to what degree a disability is handicapping for them”.

 This is where both rehabilitation technology and society in general should and must start.
-If the medical means available to us do not succeed in curing the impairment (_impairment_), the impairment of ability (_disability_) can be overcome through targeted personal and technical assistance and the social impairment (_handicap_) can be eliminated or reduced through acceptance in society.
+If the medical means available to us do not succeed in curing the impairment, the disability can be overcome through targeted personal and technical assistance and the handicap can be eliminated or reduced through acceptance in society.

 ![The levels of disability and the underlying cause.](./pics/02/ebenen-der-behinderung-und-ursachen.svg "levels-of-disability#The levels of disability and the underlying cause [@zagler:2008].")